Which singular tangent bundles are isomorphic?: Introduction

 The concept of logarithmic tangent bundles emerged in the 1970s, primarily through the seminal work of Pierre Deligne.
 In \cite{deligne_equations_1970}, Deligne introduced logarithmic differential forms as a means of studying complex manifolds with divisors that exhibit singularities.
 This elegant framework enabled the analysis of differential forms with controlled singularities along a divisor, culminating in the definition of the logarithmic tangent bundle as the dual of the sheaf of logarithmic differential forms.

-A similar line of reasoning was later pursued by Melrose \cite{melrose_atiyah-patodi-singer_1993}, who provided a conceptual proof of the Atiyah-Patodi-Singer theorem for smooth manifolds with boundary.
+A similar line of reasoning was later pursued by Melrose \cite{melrose_transformation}, who developed a microlocal framework for pseudodifferential and Fourier integral operators on manifolds with boundary, introducing key geometric ideas that later crystallized in the $b$-calculus.
+These methods were subsequently used by Melrose to give a conceptual proof of the Atiyah–Patodi–Singer index theorem for smooth manifolds with boundary \cite{melrose_atiyah-patodi-singer_1993}.
 In this context, the sections of the $b$-tangent bundle consist of smooth vector fields that are tangent to the boundary.
 These sections form a $\mathcal{C}^\infty(M)$-module, which is both freely and finitely generated.
 Consequently, there exists a bundle whose sections are precisely such vector fields, now widely known as the $b$-tangent bundle (where ``$b$'' stands for ``boundary'').

 The utility of these bundles lies in their ability to address singular objects by reframing them as sections of the \emph{modified bundle}, or its dual, where the singularity is effectively resolved.
 That is, the objects are no longer singular when considered as sections of the modified bundle.
 This perspective allows the treatment of various singular phenomena in a natural manner and has recently garnered significant interest, particularly in symplectic geometry.